 A competitor may request an extension of time from the Launch Director.
-The Launch Director may grant an extension if he is satisfied that the competitor was delayed by the action of officials or other competitors, or by causes outside his control (equipment malfunction excluded).
+The Launch Director may grant an extension if they are satisfied that the competitor was delayed by the action of officials or other competitors, or by causes outside their control (equipment malfunction excluded).